 - MemoryStore: Highly available Redis instance for storing messages

-- Cloud Scheduler: Jobs like removing expired encrypted messages
+- Cloud Scheduler: Jobs like sending email alerts on soon-to-expire encrypted messages

 - DNS, DDoS protection